basp/sakura/README.md

 This will free up some space on disk as well as in memory.

-### Note
-If you're curious about the implementation, check out the `code.moo` file that is included in this repo.

 ## TODO
 * Long actions, continue the same action over and over.
 * (Or perhaps) continue from one action into the next.